Kowloon High-School Chronicle: re:charge

-ORIGIN OF ADVENTURE
+Origin of adventure

 In 2020 – 16 years after the original game's release – Arc System Works published a remaster of the game for Nintendo Switch (with a PlayStation 4 version announced), subtitled ORIGIN OF ADVENTURE in Japan.
 This edition was released the following year in English as simply Kowloon High-School Chronicle.
 It adapts only the original game, foregoing the content of re:charge.
 Though it primarily aims to recreate the original game as closely as possible, some improvements were made.

 In addition to implementing widescreen in the dungeon segments as well as recreating or re-sampling assets for HD, difficulty options were added.
-The original game features only partial voice acting, but for this remaster, the original voice actors were brought back to implement optional full voice acting (excluding Miyu Matsuki, who had since passed away, and a small number of actors who were unavailable).
+The original game features only partial voice acting, but for this remaster, the original voice actors were brought back to implement optional full voice acting (excluding Miyu Matsuki, who had since died, and a small number of actors who were unavailable).

 Beyond the digital edition released through the Nintendo eShop, this version also received a Japanese physical edition, as well as a limited edition entitled "Yomigaeru Hihō-Ban" (蘇える秘宝版).
 The limited edition features the game, a box, a figure of Kotaro Minakami (a character from the game), an art book, and a CD of a newly produced audio drama.
 Though only released digitally in North America, the European edition of the game received a physical edition published by PQube, along with a limited edition consisting of the game, a box, and two acrylic art standees.